amberframework/docs/guides/models/jennifer/README.md

 end
 ```

+{% hint style="info" %}
-> Note that we pass the AMBER\_ENV to Jennifer::Config.read this will allow Jennifer to use the correct database settings for the environment.
+Note that we pass the AMBER\_ENV to `Jennifer::Config.read` this will allow Jennifer to use the correct database settings for the environment.
+{% endhint %}

 #### Create a sam.cr in {project/src}